 These costs are more significant for small batches.
 Complex fixtures or intricate toolpaths increase this time.

-I remember a client, a designer much like Jacky, who was surprised by a quote.
-We reviewed his design, and the need for 5-axis machining for a complex mold core clearly explained the higher machine time cost compared to his previous, simpler 3-axis parts.
+I recall a client who was a designer himself and was surprised by the quote.
+Upon reviewing his design, we discovered that the complex mold core required 5-axis machining, which clearly explained why the machining time cost was higher than his previous simpler 3-axis parts.

 How to calculate CNC machining costs?